JCadorin/Data_Analytics_Projects/README.md

  - Responsible for 40% of our Rides in the Past 12 Months
  - Strong Usage on Weekend
  - The only who uses Docked Bike
- - Usage Frequency is smoothly all day
+ - Usage Frequency is smooth all day long

 #### Casual Riders